2019/20 Budget Introduction

 Water and Sewage $250,000

 Overall this budget ensures that good financial management is maintained along with continued capital improvements to primary roads and infrastructure as well as future planning.
-All services to community are maintained and the rates rise of 3% will ensure sustainability for Council for the coming year.
-Council will present the adopted 2018/2019 budget during July/ August in meetings across the Shire and through normal community communication channels.
+All services to community are maintained and the rates rise of 2% will ensure sustainability for Council for the coming year.
+Council was considerate of both the February event and ongoing drought declaration of the shire in preparation of the budget and will continue to monitor the financial well being of the community in the coming months.

 Cr Belinda Murphy - Mayor